 Some museums are getting even more creative with their crowdsourcing.
 The United States Holocaust Memorial Museum’s Remember Me project crowdsources image identification to discover what became of child survivors in their photographic collection of people displaced by Nazi persecution.

 Crowdsourcing aspects of collections digitization and research can be especially useful for museum archives that are rich in content but lacking in staff and volunteer resources (sound familiar, anyone?).
 Think of digital crowdsourcing as an alternative form of volunteering that’s accessible to people who can’t physically access your archive, or aren’t available during working hours.
 Digital volunteering usually requires less training and commitment, so tends to attract more participants.
 This is all good news because crowdsourcing projects can accommodate as many volunteers as your server and chosen platform can handle.
-Don’t forget to make a strategy for ensuring quality and accuracy of the crowdsourced work, like the Smithsonian’s three-step review process.
+Don’t forget to make a strategy for ensuring quality and accuracy of the crowdsourced work.

 Don’t think of crowdsourcing as a replacement for in-person volunteering, but as a creative and productive way to engage even more people with your museum’s archives.